basecamp/kamal-site/docs/configuration/proxy.md

 ## [Logging](#logging)

 Configure request logging for the proxy.
 You can specify request and response headers to log.
-By default, Cache-Control, Last-Modified and User-Agent request headers are logged:
+By default, `Cache-Control`, `Last-Modified`, and `User-Agent` request headers are logged:

 ```yaml
   logging: